sujnanpatil/AZ-800-Administering-Windows-Server-Hybrid-Core-Infrastructure/Instructions/Labs/LAB_AK_01_Implementing_identity_services_and_Group_Policy.md

    > **Note**: You might need to wait a brief time after the installation process is complete before verifying that the AD DS role has installed.
 If you do not observe the expected results from the **Get-WindowsFeature** command, you can try again after a few minutes.

-#### Task 2: Prepare the AD DS installation and promote a remote server
+### Task 2: Prepare the AD DS installation and promote a remote server

+In this task, you will configure the SEA-SVR1 server to be promoted to a domain controller by using the Active Directory Domain Services Configuration Wizard and PowerShell scripting.

 1. On **SEA-ADM1**, on the **Start** menu, select **Server Manager**, and then, in **Server Manager**, select the **All Servers** view.